 Dentofacial orthopedics is one of the many areas that a dentist can specialize in.
 This is a dental specialty that involves treating any imbalances of the jaws and teeth.
-The goal of dentofacial orthopedics is guide facial development and growth so that the teeth line up normally.
+The goal of dentofacial orthopedics is to guide facial development and growth so that the teeth line up normally.

 A small percentage of dentists choose to specialize in orthodontics and dental orthopedics after they graduate from dental school.
 They are required to complete a residency in orthodontics and dentofacial orthopedics, which typically last two or three years.
 They focus their practice totally on orthodontics and dentofacial orthopedics after they complete their residency.

 Doctor Ragan of Ragan Orthodontics specializes in orthodontic treatment and dentofacial orthopedics.
 He is dedicated to helping patients of all ages get the smiles they want.
-Doctor Ragan offers different types of braces, Invisalign, AcceleDent and more with treatment options available to adults, teens and children.
+Doctor Ragan offers different types of braces, Invisalign, AcceleDent, and more with treatment options available to adults, teens, and children.
 Contact Ragan Orthodontics today to schedule your consultation.